William S. Breffle

 - Academic Office Building G019

-- Associate Professor of Economics, School of Business and Economics
+- Associate Professor of Economics, College of Business

 - PhD, Economics, University of Colorado at Boulder